umma101/requirement-analysis/README.md

-# Requirement Analysis in Software Development
+# 🎯Requirement Analysis in Software Development
 Before deploying a project, conducting a thorough requirement analysis is essential to gain a clear understanding of what the system will do and how it will perform.

 ## What is Requirement Analysis?

 Required Analysis is the process of identifying, gathering and defining the needs and expectation of stakeholders for a software product to be developed and how it will perform.It serves as the foundation for all subsequent stages of software development.

 ## Why is Requirement Analysis Important?

 -  Helps avoid misunderstandings or missed features
 -  Facilitate accurate estimation of project cost and resources
 -  Quality assurance that it meets the finla product specifications
 -  Providing a solid foundation for designing and developing the system

 ## Key Activities in Requirement Analysis
 | Key Activities| Description|